The Mystical Glens of Antrim, Windswept Coastal Scenery, Historic Lighthouses, and Much More

 The scenic beauty and the diversity of the landscape make a walking tour of Antrim an ideal hiking vacation in Ireland.
 The quiet country villages and the friendliness of the people all add to the charm of this magical landscape.

 The Causeway Coast and Glens of Antrim provide you with a journey of discovery where imagination meets reality and where every village and town, castle, cave and rocky shore is just waiting to be discovered.
-It’s a journey in life that is not to be missed, a journey that will relax the mind, body and soul.
+It’s a journey that is not to be missed, a journey that will relax the mind, body and soul.

 Green Glens Of Antrim!